-The report of our independent registered public accounting firm on our financial statements as of and for the year ended December 31, 2021 included an explanatory paragraph indicating that there was substantial doubt about our ability to continue as a going concern.
-See Note 1 to our annual financial statements appearing at the end of this prospectus for additional information on our assessment.
+The report of our independent registered public accounting firm on our financial statements as of and for the years ended December 31, 2022 and 2021 included an explanatory paragraph indicating that there was substantial doubt about our ability to continue as a going concern.
+See Note 1 to our annual financial statements for additional information on our assessment.